fonych1/catalog/README.md

 # Catalog system for products

 Projects run sqlite, so you do not need to set up any db.
-Also, there is no .env file for faster start.

 ## Prerequisites